 Collectibility and Value

 Interest in the 911 SC has grown steadily.
-Well-preserved or fully restored examples are in demand, especially final-year 1983 models.
+Well-preserved or fully restored examples are in demand across all body styles.
+Targa examples remain plentiful and offer the best value for buyers who want open-air driving.
+The 1983 coupe and targa both command premiums over earlier model years.
 Collectors value originality, documented history, and desirable options such as the sport package or rare colors.

 While prices have risen, the SC remains one of the more attainable entry points into classic 911 ownership.
 Its reputation for reliability and relative ease of maintenance compared to earlier models adds to its appeal.